 Other Extenuating Circumstances (e.g. a leave of absence without pay, an extended sick leave not covered by FMLA, significant changes in published criteria for tenure, or significant changes in job description associated with transfer or promotion, etc.) - Upon written request by the faculty member and recommendation by the unit administrator and dean of the college, an extension of a period of appointment and the probationary period of a faculty member may be extended up to three years upon approval by the VPAA and the Board of Regents.
 (See Section 1.4.8 of the OSU Faculty Handbook)

 NOTE: This document is a ‘work-in-process’ and is intended to serve as a resource for all OSU employees, although some references are applicable only to faculty.
-The COACHE Working Group welcomes comments on this document and/or suggestions of other resources that would be useful to include on this site.
-Please email input to email@example.com.
+The Provost’s Office and COACHE Working Group welcome comments on this document and/or suggestions of other resources that would be useful to include on this site.
+Please email suggestions to email@example.com.